Become the CEO of your writing career

 How to become the CEO of your writing career

-Here are five tips to help you become the CEO of your writing career, no matter if writing is your full-time job, a side hustle, or something you do for fun.
+Here are five tips to help you become the CEO of your writing career.
+It doesn’t matter if writing is your full-time job.
+It can also be a side hustle or something you do for fun.

 1. Take action

 A CEO doesn’t take orders from anyone.
-If you want to grow your writing career, you need to take the initiative.
+If you want to grow your writing career, you must take the initiative.
 You need to start a blog and write for money.

-• What can you do that is above and beyond what are you doing now?
+• What can you do above and beyond what you are doing now?

-• If you think you can write better, are you taking a writing course and seeking feedback from others on how to improve your writing?
+• If you think you can write better, are you taking a writing course?
+Are you seeking feedback from others on how to improve your writing?

 • Are you reading more?